ConquerorsOfMystery/seabass/README.md

 my direct detriment, even if I became fabulously wealthy now, just because CBAS may drastically increase intellectual output that much.

 3. Love.
-I care about the creators, the brilliant and creative people out there trying to make stuff, who are hindered by the weak and pathetic tools that hold them back.
+I care about the creators, My fellow sages, the brilliant and creative people out there trying to make stuff, who are hindered by the weak and pathetic tools that hold them back.
 CBAS should be a substantial improvement, although I believe I can create far more powerful tools (which I hope to make in CBAS).